Dobiasd/frugally-deep/README.md

 Introduction
 ------------

-Do you want to use your already-trained Keras models in C++?
+Would you like to use your already-trained Keras models in C++?
 And do you want to avoid linking against a huge library like TensorFlow?
 Then frugally-deep is exactly for you.

 **frugally-deep**